-She worked with “T”, a 16-year-old boy in juvenile detention, who wrote a song with Alexa, a 9-year-old girl with brain cancer.
+They worked with “T”, a 16-year-old boy in juvenile detention, who wrote a song with Alexa, a 9-year-old girl with brain cancer.
 After the program, T said, “I feel this song made me want to help everyone and everything I can.”
 Alexa said, “This [song] will be my new Hospital Song to help me be strong while I fight my brain cancer.”

 Stories like T’s and Alexa’s – connections formed through collaborative songwriting – serve as the basis for our activities today.
+In 2017, we took the step to establish Humans in Harmony as a 501(c)(3) nonprofit organization so that more people can experience these musical connections.

 Here is another story from one our workshops, where Kelsea, a nursing student, writes a song honoring the story of a child in foster care: